Rocket Money vs. Quicken Simplifi [2024]: Which is the Better Budgeting Tool?

 … Or read our Rocket Money review.

-How does Simplifi work?
+How does Quicken Simplifi work?

-Simplifi is a relatively new budgeting app from Quicken that enables users to track their spending and set goals for budgeting and saving money.
+Quicken Simplifi is a relatively new budgeting app from Quicken that enables users to track their spending and set goals for budgeting and saving money.

-As the name implies, Simplifi offers a more simplified way of managing your finances by giving you an overall picture of where your money is going each month.
-Simplifi connects to over 14,000 financial institutions, so you can use it to track your checking and savings accounts as well as your credit card spending and investment accounts.
+As the name implies, Quicken Simplifi offers a more simplified way of managing your finances by giving you an overall picture of where your money is going each month.
+Quicken Simplifi connects to over 14,000 financial institutions, so you can use it to track your checking and savings accounts as well as your credit card spending and investment accounts.

 Each transaction is categorized, and you can create custom categories.
 You can also set limits for your planned spending in a certain category.
-For example, if you want to spend $400 on groceries for the month, you can set this limit in Simplifi, and it will notify you when you get close to it.
+For example, if you want to spend $400 on groceries for the month, you can set this limit in Quicken Simplifi, and it will notify you when you get close to it.

 Pros Cons